Bhaskar2909/about-me-1/README.md

 ## About:

+This project is made to know about java script, Ajax and local storage.
-This webpage is created to know about web app development and useful resources.
+1. First webpage is created to know about my background and future plans.
+1. Second Webpage is created to contact me using local storage
+1. Interaction Page is created to know about calculating area of rectangle using javascript and also about ajax.

-## Recommended Tools:
+## Tools:
 To create web page I recommend below tools:
 1. GitHub Account
 1. Virtual Studio : a text editor that can preview your web page
 1. GitHub tools: Git Bash, Totoise Git (Only for windows)

-## Recommended Resources:
+## Resources:
 Below list of resources that are useful to develop web Apps:
 1. [Tutorials Point](https://www.tutorialspoint.com/internet_technologies/websites_development.htm)
 1. [w3schools](https://www.w3schools.com/whatis/)